 What about Social Security, Workers Comp and other insurance plans?

-- Only 36% of the 2.8 million workers who applied for Social Security Disability Insurance benefits in 2011 were approved.
+- The average national rate of approval for those who applied for Social Security Disability Insurance benefits is 36%.2

 - Workers’ Compensation provides benefits ONLY if a disability is a result of an on-the-job accident, injury or occupational disease.
-Close to 90% of disabling accidents and illnesses are not work related.
+Close to 99% of disabling accidents and illnesses are not work related.3

 - Health Insurance covers medical services and prescriptions; it does not replace income if you cannot work.